Up to 60% off sofas & mattresses — limited‑time deals.

 What’s the first measurement I should take?

-Measure the narrowest point on the delivery route, usually the entry door or a stair turn, then work inward to the room.
+Measure the narrowest point on the delivery route first—usually the entry door, elevator opening, or a stair turn.

 Is a deep-seat sofa always better for lounging?

-Not always.
-If the seat is too deep for your body, you’ll perch forward and lose back support; match depth to your leg length.
+Not necessarily.
+If a deep seat is too much for your body, you will slide forward and lose back support.

 Should I prioritize a sleeper in an apartment?